exiang/open_hub_wiki/Modules-Architecture.md

 ```

 #### getOrganizationActFeed
-Pass in organization object and year (e.g. `getOrganizationActFeed($organization, '2020')`), this function is called by activity feed to list module records that associate with this organization in this year.
+Pass in Organization object and year (e.g. `getOrganizationActFeed($organization, '2020')`), this function is called by activity feed to list module records that associate with this organization for this year.

 #### getIndividualViewTabs